encord-team/encord-active/docs/docs/active-learning/acquisition-functions.md

 :::tip
 Diversity-based acquisition functions are generally easier to use compared to the uncertainty-based functions because they may not require any ML model.
-See [diversity-sampling-on-unlabeled-data example][diversity-sampling-on-unlabeled-data-example] to learn how to use them in you project easily.
+See [diversity sampling on unlabeled data example][diversity-sampling-on-unlabeled-data-example] to learn how to use them in you project easily.
 :::